seastan/lotr-lcg-set-generator/README.md

     You can install the Git client from https://git-scm.com/downloads (default settings should be fine).
 On GitHub UI click `Code`, then click `HTTPS` and copy the URL.
-    Run `Git CMD`, navigate to the folder, and run the following command (don't forget the period in the end):
+    Run `Git CMD`, navigate to the folder, and run the following command (don't forget the period at the end):

     ```
     git clone <copied URL> .